activityworkshop/BookIdeas/README.md

 ## Alpine Pass Route
 This idea of writing an ebook about the Swiss hiking route (see https://activityworkshop.net/hiking/alpinepassroute ) has been thrown around for years but the response has been very low, and alternatives exist (on paper) already.
 So I guess that this won't work, but I'll raise it again anyway.
 Interested?
 Or alternative ideas?
 Please raise an [issue](https://github.com/activityworkshop/BookIdeas/Issues)!

+## Alpenpanorama Weg
+As with the Alpine Pass Route mentioned above, this could be another opportunity to make a hiking guide for Switzerland, for the long-distance route number 3 ( https://www.schweizmobil.ch/en/wanderland/route-03.html ).
+The main difference is that I haven't hiked all of this route yet, so it would be more of a longer-term project to plan the hikes, take the photos, research the route and write all the descriptions from scratch.
+Again there is an existing guidebook for sale (from AT-Verlag), but they currently have no plans to translate that guide into English.
+Please raise an [issue](https://github.com/activityworkshop/BookIdeas/Issues) if you're interested.